Managing Caregiving and Guilt

 Do you feel guilty that you don’t spend enough time with your parent or they’re asking to see you more and you can’t?
 Instead of focusing on the guilt and “shoulds,” think about it this way: I only have limited time so how can I make it quality time?
 How can you make it as good an experience as it can be?

-Iris Castro’s mother passed away this March at age 74 after 14 years of early onset Alzheimer’s.
+Iris Castro’s mother passed away at age 74 after 14 years of early-onset Alzheimer’s.
 “My mother was my best friend.
-I wish I could have cared for her at home until the end but I didn’t have the financial resources and needed to work to support us,” says Castro, a 40 year-old social worker from Springfield, Massachusetts.
-“My conscious nags at me at night when I am trying to sleep.
+I wish I could have cared for her at home until the end but I didn’t have the financial resources and needed to work to support us,” says Castro, a 40-year-old social worker from Springfield, Massachusetts.
+“My conscience nags at me at night when I am trying to sleep.
 Guilt was always there and still is.”
 Farrell suggests caregivers ask themselves, “Did you fail to do something because you were being selfish or was it a request you couldn’t fulfill because of circumstances beyond your control?”

-Ever heard of respite services?
+Ever heard of respite care?
 Have someone else stay or visit Dad — a professional, relative, sibling — or take him to a place equipped for short stays.
-If that’s not feasible, slotting time for yourself to do whatever relaxes you — going for a walk, catching a movie, reading a magazine or book, let’s say.
+If that’s not feasible, slotting time for yourself to do whatever relaxes you — going for a walk or reading a magazine, let’s say.